jamesrom/order/README.md

 // See Float64Slice.Less for a correct implementation for floating-point values.
 ```

+This is what `compare` solves.

+#### Introducing `compare`
-This is what `compare` does: provide a consistent interface for ordering these types.
+This package provides a consistent interface for ordering these types, with corresponding implementations of LessFunc.
 To achieve this three type constraints have been defined:

 - **compare.SimpleOrdered**<br />
    Use this whenever you only care ordering integers or strings.
 The LessFunc defined for this type is just the `<` operator.